 You have to focus on plants that are used to surviving in very little soil.

 Alpine plants and “rock plants” are surely those that are best suited to growing in such an environment.
 Roots must weave their way between rocks.

 Stones get hot when exposed to sun and the space between them dries up faster.
 Ground cover plants that form small pillows or round bushy clumps are great.
 The larger, more expansive ones are to be planted on top of the wall.

 Factor exposure in when establishing the list of plants for your dry wall.

 - A wall facing North is a boon for all types of fern, especially Polypodium vulgare, Phyllitis scolopendrium and Asplenium trichomanes, as well as ivy and periwinkle.

-- A South-facing wall will require more sun-resistance and drought tolerance.
+- A South-facing plant wall will require more sun-resistance and drought tolerance.
 There are many here to choose from.
 Classical aubrieta, basket of gold (Alyssum saxatile), wallflower (Erysimum cheiri), valerian (Centranthus ruber), Erigeron karvinskianus.

-You might want to look at less well-known species, such as Acaena microphylla ‘Kupferteppich’, Antennaria dioïca, Anthemis cupaniana, Armeria juniperifolia, Cymbalaria muralis (coliseum ivy), Dianthus deltoides (dwarf carnation), Globularia cordifolia, Helianthemum (rock-rose), Phlox subulata, Sedum, Sempervivum, Tanacetum (tansy), Saponaria ocymoides (soab-bush), Ruta graveolens ‘Jackman’s Blue’ (rue)…
+You might want to look at less well-known species, such as Acaena microphylla ‘Kupferteppich’, Antennaria dioïca, Anthemis cupaniana, Armeria juniperifolia, Cymbalaria muralis (coliseum ivy), Dianthus deltoides (dwarf carnation), Globularia cordifolia, Helianthemum (rock-rose), Phlox subulata, Sedum, Sempervivum, Tanacetum (tansy), Saponaria ocymoides (soap-bush), Ruta graveolens ‘Jackman’s Blue’ (rue)…

 Try to make the network of soil pockets deep and voluminous, and, if possible, let them open into the side of the wall holding the dirt back.
 Roots can thus dig deep into the mound for water.